 Fax: (513) 529-1948

-My research focuses on the culture and geographies of indigenous peoples with emphasis in public policy, environment, sacred lands, and human rights.
-My position is a joint appointment with the Women’s, Gender, & Sexuality Studies Program and I am affiliate faculty with the Institute of Environmental Science & Sustainability.
+My research focuses on the culture and geographies of Indigenous peoples with emphasis in public policy, environment, sacred lands, and human rights.
+My position is a joint appointment with the Women’s, Gender, & Sexuality Studies Program and I am affiliate faculty with the Institute for the Environmental & Sustainability.

 - GEO 111: World Regional Geography

 - GEO 309, WGS 309: Native American Women